All Registrants Receive Access to Bonus Speaker Content

 This talk will cover the common specialties in data science.
 It will provide some examples and a first step for getting started in each specialty.
 There is no long checklist, no sequence of courses to take, and nothing overwhelming.
 All you need to do is choose a specialty and go!
 And lucky for you, there is no wrong choice.

 Are you a beginner, or maybe transitioning into a data science career?
 Could you use some help figuring out what topics to learn to become a data scientist, and how to frame your learning journey?
 Then this talk is for you!
 Renée M. P. Teate from the Becoming a Data Scientist Podcast shares advice from her podcast guests, and from her own journey to become a Data Scientist at HelioCampus, a higher ed analytics startup.
-Learn how to evaluate advice from others, construct your own learning path, choose tools, and find learning resources to get yourself started on the path to becoming a data scientist!
+Learn how to evaluate advice from others, construct your own learning path, and find learning resources to get yourself started on the path to becoming a data scientist!

 There are 44 types of data scientists.
 I'll tell you 88 lines worth of things I've learned about them.
 Hopefully they'll rhyme (the lines, not the data scientists).